Cardinals, Zach Ertz agree to three-year extension ahead of 2022 NFL free agency, per report

 There was an error processing your subscription.

-Ertz, who helped lead the Eagles to a Tremendous Bowl win in 2017, spent over eight seasons in Philadelphia to begin his profession.
-He is topped 700 receiving yards in seven of his 9 years within the NFL.
+Ertz, who helped lead the Eagles to a Super Bowl win in 2017, spent over eight seasons in Philadelphia to begin his profession.
+He’s topped 700 receiving yards in seven of his 9 years within the NFL.
 His final contract paid him a mean of $8.5M per yr, as a part of a five-year, $42.5M extension signed in 2016.

+The publish Cardinals, Zach Ertz agree to three-year extension ahead of 2022 NFL free agency, per report first appeared on CBS Sports.